 A key component of playing golf is understanding how the golf handicap works.
 By understanding exactly how the golf handicap works, you will have a full understanding of your golf level, how it is calculated and where you stand compared to other golfers.

 In our guide we go into the topic in detail.
-We’ll explain how the golf handicap works, how to calculate a handicap both manually and with calculator & also provide some simple golf tips to improve your scores.
+We’ll explain how the golf handicap works, what a handicap in golf is, how to calculate a handicap both manually and with calculator & also provide some simple golf tips to improve your scores.

 The first port of call is the fully understand everything about handicapping in golf and why it is important to fully understand how it works.
 In this first section we will answer the question ‘how does the golf handicap work?’, explain the benefits and give you some facts and statistics about the system from golfers around the world.